fncbook/fnc/book/nonlineqn/newtonsys.md

 - The Newton step is calculated using a backslash.
 - The function "norm" is used for the magnitude of a vector, instead of "abs" for the magnitude of a scalar.

-Indeed, {ref}`function-newtonsys` is a proper generalization---it can be used on scalar problems as well as on systems.
+Indeed, {ref}`function-newtonsys` is a proper generalization—it can be used on scalar problems as well as on systems.

 ## Exercises